highchair/artinruins-com/property-img/_To-DO.md

 # Fogarty Building
 + Find my photos of the demolition or scour the innerwebs for demolition photos

+# Fremont Street
++ Find photos from 2007 of 19 Fremont Street

 # Furniture place, Atwells Ave
 * Photo in Eagle Square from Sarah, Feb 2002: P1010098.JPG, P1010099.JPG